ASzampiasSWD/ElasticSearchBreachDB/Dropbox/README.md

 The Java code converts the Dropbox .txt files into ElasticSearch compliant JSON.

-1. Using the Java code, data to json conversion should take approximately 1 hour 20 mins on Desktop.
+1. Using the Java code, data to json conversion should take approximately <b>2 hours</b> on Desktop.

 ## Necessary Steps